 You have a lot of options for the Case here, just make sure that the case offers good cable management solutions and offers some features like dust filters and tempered glass.
 We opted for the Phanteks PH-EC300PTG_BR Eclipse P300 Tempered Glass Steel ATX Mid Tower Case for this build but you can choose another case too.

-If you have no idea of PC building then check out this Bitwit Video about PC building which covers everything you need to know about.
+If you have no idea about how to build a PC?
+Then check out this Bitwit Video about PC building which covers everything you need to know about.
+After selecting the hardware for your ryzen gaming pc, buy the best monitors according to your needs.

 So, this was the cheapest build for playing Esports Games and even AAA Games at 720P resolution.
-Getting such a capable system at this price was impossible a few years ago but thanks to AMD for their APU series, which totally changed the game at the Budget segment.
+Getting such a capable system at this price was impossible a few years ago but thanks to AMD for their APU series, which totally changed the game in the Budget segment.
+Also, check our definitive guide on Best Gaming Keyboards.

 Make sure to leave a comment about your experience with this Ryzen Gaming PC.
 Thanks for reading follow us on Facebook and Twitter for more updates like this.
 Keep sharing.
 Let us know your opinions in the comment section.